ggarcia453/Baseball-Stats-Predictor/README.md

 # Overview
 This a baseball statistics prediction model created by me.
 There is the core source file for model creation in the ```src/``` folder.
 There is also an api and sql files in the ```api``` folder.
 The reason for the api and database creation is to add more training data not found in the pybaseball csvs and make the querying for single player prediction easier.

+# Project Structure
+- src/: The src folder contains the python source files for model creation and training.
+- api/: The spi folder contains the go and sql files for the API.

 # Model Creation Steps
 ```bash
 conda create -n statsmodel